The Supplies Healthcare Facilities Need to Protect Others

 When it comes to protecting your staff and patients, we know that you need a reliable supply of PPE that is affordable and high-quality.
 Nationwide Medical Supply is committed to providing the very best customer service and PPE supplies for your healthcare facility.

-In addition to fair prices on all of our products, we also consistently offer discounts to help you save money.
+In addition to fair prices on all of our products, we also consistently offer hospitals and clinics discounts on PPE to help you save money.
 We also offer bulk pricing so that your facility can always have what you need on-hand.

 There’s nothing worse than realizing you’re running low on face masks, hospital gowns, or hand sanitizer.
-When you place an order with us, you can rest assured knowing that we will do everything we can to get you the supplies you need.
+When hospitals and clinics order PPE with us, they can rest assured knowing that we will do everything we can to get them the supplies they need.
 And if you’re in the Denver, CO, area, we offer local contactless pickup.

 We have dedicated account managers who will always be there to help ensure that you get the right type of supplies for your facility as well as the right amount.
 We can help you determine how much to order, how frequently, and we’ll work with you as your needs change.

-Having reliable, durable, FDA-approved PPE supplies is crucial when providing healthcare to patients and working to prevent the spread of COVID-19.
+Having reliable, durable, FDA-approved PPE supplies for COVID-19 is crucial when providing healthcare to patients and working to prevent the spread of the virus.
 We take pride in offering our clients products and equipment that your staff can trust.

 Here Are Some Basic Guidelines For Your Healthcare Facility to Follow in Order to Provide the Best Care Possible